 We talked to funders about the application process, and they told us asthma applications generally do well, scoring high in initial sifts and at peer review.
 But they often fall at the last hurdle – the final panel – and often for similar reasons.

-We’ve turned this funders’ feedback into a toolkit where you’ll find advice on application forms, peer review and finance, and what different funders are looking for at each stage of your application.
+We have turned this funders’ feedback into a toolkit where you will find advice on application forms, peer review and finance, and what different funders are looking for at each stage of your application.

 Find out more about:

 - what funders are looking for